9: Biohydrogen - An Introduction

 2H+ ↔ H2: An Overview

 We will discuss the production of H2 as an energy source for society.
-For industry use, it can be used in fuel cells to power spacecraft and cars, as shown in the reaction below.
+For industrial use, it can be used in fuel cells to power spacecraft and cars, as shown in the reaction below.

 \begin{equation}